2018-2019 Examination periods

 Please remember that you will need to produce evidence that you were unable to travel to campus, if that is the reason for missing any exams.

 Make sure you arrive on time: latecomers are not able to sit their exam.
-Please see our Examinations policy for clarification on any questions you have.
+Please see our Examinations Policy - New 2018/9 for clarification on any questions you have.

 Please check the TFL website nearer the time for service updates.
 For up-to-date information on the weather, please see the BBC website or other news sources and keep checking here for any updates.